rizwanhkm/spreadSheetSearch/README.md

 spreadSheeData.setup take URL and IDs of required Elements and URL of the spreadSheet as cells feed

 in index.html
-spreadSheetData.setup.pageid  = ''Its a long string of random ch that you letters in the the URL of the spreadsheet" spreadSheetData.setup.sheetid  = ''Id of the worksheet in the spreadsheet to be searched usually '1' if it is first worksheet the file"
+spreadSheetData.setup.pageid  = ''Its a long string of random letters in the the URL of the spreadsheet" spreadSheetData.setup.sheetid  = ''Id of the worksheet in the spreadsheet to be searched usually '1' if it is first worksheet the file"